FaceToKeyboard/projCatwalk/README.md

 3. `npm install` to install the project's depencies
 4. `npm run dev-build` to have webpack build bundle.js and bundle.css, and watch for file changes
 5. Open the /server/config.js.example and input your API token.
 Save and rename the file as `config.js`
 5. `node ./server/index.js` to start the server.
 Default port is 3000.
+You should be able to see the site via `localhost:3000` in your web browser.
 4. Start developing!

 See the package.json for more details on the scripts.